 Gartner’s Magic Quadrant and how to choose your UEM vendor

 Gartner’s analysts perform in-depth product analysis to include the leading vendors in the UEM space in its Magic Quadrant.
 The analysts base their decision on the strengths and weaknesses of each product stage of development.
 You can read the complete report here.

 However, to choose the right UEM solution, analysis needs to be conducted at the business end.

 Businesses should analyze their demand by looking into their specific requirements based on the types of endpoints they have.
 For example, certain businesses will be composed of mostly IoT devices, but have a few desktop PCs.
 Understanding the demand for their unique set of network requirements, organizations can look into the corresponding vendors offering similar features and decide which one will best fit their needs after analyzing their budget.

 Market leaders are definitely expensive thanks to their quality, scope, and brand.
 However, niche companies like ManageEngine can be a good, cost-effective choice for a growing business, especially for those on a budget.

-Unified endpoint management from ManageEngine
+Unified endpoint management software from ManageEngine

-ManageEngine offers UEM in Desktop Central that can take care of your Windows, Mac, Linux, ChromeOS, Android, iOS, and TvOS devices.
+ManageEngine offers UEM solution in Desktop Central that can take care of your Windows, Mac, Linux, ChromeOS, Android, iOS, and TvOS devices.
 Desktop Central’s edition comparison matrix details the features that fall under the UEM edition along with the pricing details.
 Here is the OS level comparison matrix categorizing the features based on OS support.

-Take a look at ManageEngine’s UEM offering and start your evaluation right away.
+Take a look at ManageEngine’s UEM solution and start your evaluation right away.
 If you experience any issues setting up the solution, please feel free to register for our personalized demo and our product experts will get in touch.